 The third entry in this series is a conversation with Simon Carney, Design Operations Manager in our Product division.

-The Climate Corporation (Climate): You’ve been leading Design Operations for our Product team for about a year now - what is it about this role that satisfies you most?
+Climate LLC (Climate): You’ve been leading Design Operations for our Product team for about a year now - what is it about this role that satisfies you most?

 Simon Carney (SC): This role has given me the opportunity to flex my design skills in a non-traditional way.
 I’ve also had a chance to influence the culture of the design team in a role that’s not customer-facing and not project leadership, and so able to look at and elevate the team’s contributions as a whole.